 On July 20, 2021, CBAK Power entered into a framework agreement relating to CBAK Power's investment in Hitrans, pursuant to which CBAK Power will acquire 81.56% of registered equity interests (or representing 75.57% of paid-up capital) of Hitrans (the "Acquisition Agreement").
 Under the Acquisition Agreement, CBAK Power will acquire 60% of registered equity interests (representing 54.39% of paid-up capital) of Hitrans from Zhejiang Meidu Graphene Technology Co., Ltd. ("Meidu Graphene") valued at RMB118 million (\$18.30 million) and 21.56% of registered equity interests (representing 21.18% of paid-up capital) of Hitrans from Hitrans's management shareholders valued at approximately RMB40.74 million (\$6.32 million).
-Two individuals among Hitrans management shareholders, including Hitrans's CEO, Mr. Haijun Wu ("Mr. Wu"), will keep 2.50% registered equity interests (representing 24.66% of paid-up capital) of Hitrans after the acquisition.
+Two individuals among Hitrans management shareholders, including Hitrans's CEO, Mr. Haijun Wu ("Mr. Wu"), will keep 2.50% registered equity interests (representing 2.46% of paid-up capital) of Hitrans and New Era Group Zhejiang New Energy Materials Co., Ltd. ("New Era") will continue to hold 15% registered equity interests (representing 21.05% of paid-up capital) of Hitrans after the acquisition.